 What is a Speech-Language Pathologist?

 Speech language pathologists work to prevent, assess, diagnose, and treat speech, language, social communication, cognitive-communication, and swallowing disorders in children and adults.
-Speech language pathologists practice in hospitals, private practice, schools, and via telepractice.
+Speech language pathologists practice in hospitals, private practice, and schools.

 How do I become a Speech-Language Pathologist?

 - Apply to a master’s or doctoral level graduate program.
-Check individual program but many use a standardized application service: https://www.capcsd.org/csdcas-participant-resources/csdcas-cycle-dates/
+Check with individual program, but many use a standardized application service: https://www.capcsd.org/csdcas-participant-resources/csdcas-cycle-dates/

 What prerequisite courses do I need to take to apply to Speech-Language Pathology programs?

 Prerequisites vary by program.
-You can research specific requirements for specific programs here: https://find.asha.org/ed#sort=relevancy
+You can research requirements for specific programs here: https://find.asha.org/ed#sort=relevancy/.

 How long are Speech-Language Pathology programs?